The Board of Immigration Appeals’ new BIA Policies Admonished by ABA

 Answer:

-Reducing the number of BIA members who must review each case and imposing strict time periods for decision-making, measures purportedly aimed at eliminating the backlog, have backfired.
+Reducing the number of BIA members who must review each case and imposing strict time periods for decision-making were intended to eliminate the backlog.
+However, these measures have backfired.

-Overworked board members have insufficient time to carefully consider the facts and legal arguments of each case;
+The board of immigration appeals members are overworked, with insufficient time to carefully consider the facts and legal arguments of each case.

-Allowing affirmance without written decision creates a clear incentive for board members
+Allowing affirmance without written decision creates a clear incentive for board members.
+They are pressured

 To meet case processing guidelines by affirming removal orders without regard to the merits of the appeal.

-The lack of written decisions gives courts of appeal less guidance in reviewing decisions; and massive changes in immigration law,
+The lack of written decisions gives courts of appeal less guidance in reviewing decisions.
+The massive changes in immigration law,

 Not lack of diligence or efficiency by individual board members,